VadneyK/Linkedin-Filtered-Search-Scraper-Bot/README.md

 2)linkedin password
 3)the link you just copied

+### 6) open the ScrapeLinkedinFilteredPage.py folder. search "replace with location" and replace the source file paths to your own source file paths.
+To do this, first navigate to where the folder is.
+Right click on where the red dot is. select copy path. then paste into each of the strings that you need to replace. for example, if I copied "C:\Users\Kentaro Vadney's XPS\Desktop\Scrape filtered list of people"
+Then I paste that, replacing each string, and switch all of the '\'s to a '/' , then add the name of the file after a backslash at the end like: '/config.csv' for config,  '/input.csv' for input, and '/chromedriver.exe' for chrome driver (so the string looks like this in my case: "C:/Users/Kentaro Vadney's XPS/Desktop/Scrape Linkedin/Chrome Driver/chromedriver.exe").
+I'm sorry for the inconvenience :(

-### 6) Run the python file.
+### 7) Run the python file.
 Your input.csv file should have all of the inputs. congrats!